n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 ### Binary Exercise 1

+For our first binary exercise, let's convert a PDF file to JSON:

-Make an HTTP request to get this PDF file: `https://media.kaspersky.com/pdf/Kaspersky_Lab_Whitepaper_Anti_blocker.pdf.` Then, use the Extract From File node to convert the file from binary to JSON.
+1. Make an HTTP request to get this PDF file: `https://media.kaspersky.com/pdf/Kaspersky_Lab_Whitepaper_Anti_blocker.pdf.`
+2. Use the **Extract From File node** to convert the file from binary to JSON.

 ??? note "Show me the solution"

-	In the HTTP Request node, you should see the PDF file, like this:
+	In the **HTTP Request node**, you should see the PDF file, like this:

 	<figure><img src="/_images/courses/level-two/chapter-two/exercise_binarydata_httprequest_file.png" alt="HTTP Request node to get PDF" style="width:100%"><figcaption align = "center"><i>HTTP Request node to get PDF</i></figcaption></figure>

-	When you convert the PDF from binary to JSON Extract From File node, the result should look like this:
+	When you convert the PDF from binary to JSON using the **Extract From File node**, the result should look like this:

 	<figure><img src="/_images/courses/level-two/chapter-two/exercise_binarydata_movedata_btoj.png" alt="Extract From File node" style="width:100%"><figcaption align = "center"><i>Extract From File node</i></figcaption></figure>

-	To check the configuration of the nodes, you can copy-paste the JSON code of the workflow:
+	To check the configuration of the nodes, you can copy the JSON workflow code below and paste it into your Editor UI:

 	```json
 	{